billpmurphy/hask-archive/README.md

 ```

 Note that this is equivalent to lifting the original function into the Maybe
 monad.
 That is, we have changed its type from `function` to `a -> Maybe b`.
-This
-makes it easier to implement the convineient monad error handling commonly seen
+This makes it easier to use the convineient monad error handling style commonly
-in Haskell with your existing Python functions.
+seen in Haskell with existing Python functions.

 Continuing with our silly example, we can try to eat three pieces of cheese,
 returning `Nothing` if the attempt was unsuccessful:

 ```python
 >>> cheese = 10
 >>> cheese_left = maybe_eat(cheese) >> maybe_eat >> maybe_eat
 >>> cheese_left
 Just(7)

 >>> cheese = 1
 >>> cheese_left = maybe_eat(cheese) >> maybe_eat >> maybe_eat
 >>> cheese_left
 Nothing